 All Hail to the Chief Reality TV President

-Click on the above beaver shot and watch Madonna's speech at the Women's March on Washington (January 21, 2017)
+Click on this beaver shot and watch Madonna's speech at the Women's March on Washington (1/21/2017)

 Exploring a possible benefit to Planet Earth of The Donald Trump's election as U.S. President